-FLI expects to raise the remaining gross proceeds of up to ₱11,900,000,000.00 from one or more tranches of its Bond Program.
-For the third tranche, without exercising the Oversubscription Option, the net proceeds are estimated to be ₱7.89 billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
-If the Oversubscription Option is fully exercised, the net proceeds are estimated to be approximately ₱11.75 billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
-Proceeds of the Offer shall be used to refinance FLI's maturing fixed rate bonds, with coupon rate of 5.3567% p.a. and maturity date of August 20, 2022, to pay funds borrowed by FLI to repay FLI's maturing loan with RCBC with interest rate of 5.0745%, and maturity date of June 13, 2022 or any refinancing thereof, to repay FLI's maturing loan with China Bank with interest rate of 3%, and maturity date of September 26, 2022, and partially fund the capital expenditures of the Company.
-The Underwriters shall receive a fee of 0.45% on the final aggregate nominal principal amount of the Offer Bonds issued.
+FLI expects to raise gross proceeds of up to P35,000,000,000.00 from one or more tranches of its Bond Program.
+For the first tranche, without exercising the Oversubscription Option, the net proceeds are estimated to be P[9.87] billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
+If the Oversubscription Option is fully exercised, the net proceeds are estimated to be approximately P[11.85] billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
+Proceeds of the Offer shall be used to fully pay the bridge loan/s availed by the Company to partially finance the redemption of the Company's P6.3 billion fixed rate bonds issued on November 18, 2020 with coupon rate of 3.3353% p.a. and settlement date of November 18, 2023, or any refinancing thereof, and partially fund the capital expenditures of the Company.